Kou-ding/Quick-select/README.md

 /home/user/julia/julia-1.9.4/bin/mpiexecjl -n 2 julia quick-select-mpi.jl
 # it might also be
 /home/user/.julia/bin/mpiexecjl -n 2 julia quick-select-mpi.jl
-#depending on the installation.
+# depending on the installation.
 After installing julia will show the exact location.
 # if mpiexecjl is in the path
 mpiexecjl -n 2 julia quick-select-mpi.jl
+# Note: for the 100mil txt file please use the following jl file which creates the sub-arrays direclty.
+mpiexecjl -n 2 julia tutorials/no-main-array.jl
+# quick-select-mpi.jl doesn't work for very large files
 ```

 The number that comes after -n is the number of ranks and you are able to configure it freely when calling the program.

 >if at any time you have any questions feel free to message me **Ü**